 We wanted to work on a project that combined our experience in the two fields.
 For the electrical engineering students, we wanted to learn how to design and build electrical subsystems for the project, such as the power distribution board and charging station.
-We also wanted to increase our knowledge of embedded system programming, since we will be using microprocessors to interface with the motors, sensors, and the computer.
-The computer engineering student wanted to increase his knowledge and skills in computer vision and software engineering.
-We will use a computer to process the vision data for mapping and localization.
-We will all be learning how to use revision control by using GitHub.
+We also wanted to increase our knowledge of embedded systems programming, since we will be using microprocessors to interface with the motors, sensors, and the computer.
+The computer engineering student wanted to increase his knowledge and skills in computer vision, robotics programming, and software engineering.